top of page

 Melissa Lansbury

-Melissa Lansbury, Director People, Culture & Events at Kambu Aboriginal and Torres Strait Islander Corporation for Health (Kambu Health), professional development includes certification and training in Project Management, Six Sigma and ISO Certification, Business Continuity Planning, Cultural Competency Training, Front Line Management & Talent Development, and RACGP CPD Point Management.
+Melissa Lansbury, Director Governance, Compliance, Data and Systems at Kambu Aboriginal and Torres Strait Islander Corporation for Health (Kambu Health), professional development includes certification and training in Project Management, Six Sigma and ISO Certification, Business Continuity Planning, Cultural Competency Training, Front Line Management & Talent Development, and RACGP CPD Point Management.

 These credentials reflect Melissa’s commitment to continuous learning and excellence in leadership, operational resilience, and cultural capability.